 All cordless drill drivers have a 3-jawed chuck.

 In some models you can open the chuck with one hand.
 Others need to hands as you hold the collar with one hand, and then turn the chuck with the other hand.
+I have a Makita magnetic bit holder that I use when I am putting in a lot of screws and I can't recommend this type of accessory highly enough.
+Everybody should have one of these tools.
+Just makes any job so much easier.

 Inside the housing of a cordless drill driver you will find a gearbox.
 The purpose of this is to transfer power from the motor to the chuck.
 This is completed in the form of torque and speed, which we have explained above.
 Cheaper models will usually only have a single gear.